Modern Slavery & Human Trafficking Statement 2024/25

 As an equal opportunities employer, we are committed to creating and ensuring a non-discriminatory and respectful working environment for our colleagues.
 We want all our colleagues to feel confident that they can expose any wrongdoing without any risk to themselves.

-settle has a number of strategies, policies and procedures in place which help detect and prevent slavery and human trafficking.
-They include:
+Settle has a number of strategies, policies and procedures in place that help detect and prevent slavery and human trafficking:

-- Equality, Diversity and Inclusion policy to ensure we are a diverse and inclusive business where customers and colleagues are treated with respect, fairness and empathy.
+• An Equality, Diversity and Inclusion Policy to ensure we are a diverse and inclusive business where customers and colleagues are treated with respect, fairness and empathy.

-- Strategies, policies and procedures are in place and publicised across the workforce with regard to settle’s approach to adult and children’s safeguarding;
+• Strategies, policies and procedures covering Settle’s approach to adult and children’s safeguarding;

-- All colleagues are required to adhere to settle’s code of conduct.
+• Settle’s Code of Conduct, which all colleagues are required to adhere to.
 This includes sections against bribery and corruption as well as expectations around general workplace behaviour;

 Supply Chain